 Kenneth Stewart is a minister in the Reformed Presbyterian Church of Scotland.
 From North Uist, in the Outer Hebrides, he drifted away from church in his teenage years but came to faith in Christ, through the witness of a scripture reader with the British army, at the age of 18.

-Persuaded that God was calling him to preach the gospel, he was ordained in 1991 and, since then, has pastored several congregations in Scotland and Canada and has been minister of the Glasgow Reformed Presbyterian Church since it was planted in 2011.
+Persuaded that God was calling him to preach the gospel, which he does in gifted fashion, he was ordained in 1991 and, since then, has pastored several congregations in Scotland and Canada and has been minister of the Glasgow Reformed Presbyterian Church since it was planted in 2011.